TylerBestRepo/DFYCyclingShapeFile/README.md

 If the date is required as well as the time or in separate fields the syntax below can be used to retreive it:

 > print(timestamp.strftime('%Y-%m-%d %H:%M:%S'))

+# Viewing in QGIS

+1. Open a new project.
+2. Drag "OpenStreetMap" under XYZ tiles to Layers and you will see a map of the world show up.

+3. Navigate to where you saved the shape files in your directory and drag the **xxx.shp** file onto the map.